Brian-Enos/Brian-Enos/README.md

 - 🤝 I’m looking for help with **Kotlin**

-- 📝 I regularly write articles on [HashNode](brianenosotieno.hashnode.dev)
+- 📝 I regularly write articles on [Hash Node](https://brianenosotieno.hashnode.dev)

 - 💬 Ask me about **Python, Java, JavaScript, HTML, CSS or literally anything you are free to talk about**